 Name.
 Answer.
 Garratt & Ferguson About last week in November.
-We have only lost one ox, and that was Bole, J Between the 15th and last of November, ends about the 20th April.
-A man can do more work and with greater comfort than be seen that the From 1st to 15th November, ends from March 15th to April 1st.
-I say emphatically 1 have suffered no hardship or loss.
-Climate healthy, very McLean, J. A About 15th November, sometimes later No hard him on land Bedford, J certainly healthy; I find it so, and so do a good many more.
-Commences at different times in November, breaks up in April.
-No hard-ship or loss.
+We have only lost one ox, and that was through neglect in the first winter in the country.
+Climate very healthy.
+Bole, J From 1st to 15th November, ends from March 15th to April 1st.
+I say emphatically I have suffered no hardship or loss.
+Climate healthy, very much so.
+About 15th November, sometimes later.
+No hardship or loss whatever.
+Climate certainly healthy; I find it so, and so do a good many more.
+Bedford, J Commences at different times in November, breaks up in April.
+No hard- ship or loss.
 Climate healthy for young and healthy people; too severe for aged and infirm.
 Elliott, Joshua The plough is generally stopped by frost 1st to 15th November.
-We have suffered considerably from cold, but do not know that we have Todd, P. R Ground frozen November 7th, not much snow in November.
-Cattle began to graze about April 1st: some snow till 18th April Dickson, Phillip About last of the month to 1st of April No hardship on last Gu Hoard, Charles About 1st to 10th November till about end of March N. 1 Connell, Robert I Beginning of November, sometimes in October, No. Cox, William losses.
+We have suffered considerably from cold, but do not know that we have lost much, Climate very healthy.
+Todd, P. R Ground frozen November 7th, not much snow in November.
+Cattle began to graze about April 1st; some snow till 18th April.
+No hardship or loss.
+Climate healthy.
+Dickson, Phillip About last of the month to 1st of April.
+No hardship or loss.
+Climate healthy, more so than any country I have been in.
+Hoard, Charles About 1st to 10th November till about end of March.
+No loss or hardship.
+Climate wonderfully healthy.
+Connell, Robert Beginning of November, sometimes in October.
+Not very many hardships or losses.
 Climate healthy, but wants plenty of clothes in winter.
-November 15th to April 15th.
+Cox, William November 15th to April 15th.
 No hardship or losses.
 No healthier climate could be desired.